HosseinYousefi/Sun.get/README.md

  > e.g. if it is rainy: why don’t you stay home and accept a new code challenge?

 - City overview in case you consider yourself a frequent traveler or generally an interested weather guru.

+## Team Members
+Hossein Yousefi - 10+ years experience in programming with an international background.
+Born in Iran having studied in Italy and Spain and successfully participating in multiple programming challenges, he is a future star at his rising.
+Marius Klages - 5+ years of work experience in middle and senior management positions in two different countries, Marius is able to provide the support from a general usability perspective.